Bi-articulated bus: Switzerland

 The Swiss manufacturer Hess produces a bi-articulated trolleybus called LighTram that is in use in several Swiss cities, including Zürich, Geneva, Lausanne and Lucerne.

 Turkey

 İstanbul makes significant use of Akia Ultra LF bi-articulated buses in the Metrobüs.
 Ankara, Manisa, Malatya and Elazığ also operate bi-articulated buses.

+Further articulation

+In 2024, Istanbul's İETT transit agency began trials of a tri-articulated bus with 4 rigid segments developed by CRRC.
+The tests were reportedly successful but it does not seem to have entered service as of September 2026.